Glen Benton: Corey Taylor

 Benton's language in his initial rant was described by Loudwire as "homophobic."
 Benton returned to Talk Toomey, and was quoted saying: "What people don’t understand is when I grew up, man, when we were kids and that, we used to call each other names like ["fags"].
 There was none of this cancel culture and political correctness bullshit.
 [My comments were] taken a little more harsher than I wanted it to be taken."
 He acknowledged the incident as a "learning experience."

+In 2022, Taylor spoke about the incident in an interview with Rock 102.1 KFMA: